-Section 5.106.5.3 of the California Green Building Standards Code is added as mandatory and amended to read:
+Section A5.106.5.3 of the California Green Building Standards Code is adopted as mandatory and amended to read:

 A5.106.5.3 Electric Vehicle (EV) Charging for Non-Residential Structures.
-New nonresidential structures shall comply with the following requirements for electric vehicle supply equipment (EVSE).
+New non-residential structures shall comply with the following requirements for electric vehicle supply equipment (EVSE).
 All parking space calculations under this section shall be rounded up to the next full space.
 The requirements stated in this section are in addition to those contained in Section 5.106.5.3 of the California Green Building Standards Code.
 In the event of a conflict between this section and Section 5.106.5.3, the more robust EV Charging requirements shall prevail.

-A5.106.5.3.1 Definitions.
+Definitions.
 For the purposes of this section, the following definitions shall apply: